Danielle4Coding/coding-foundation-katas-main/03-filter-api-data/README.md

 - The first parameter `apiData` will be an array that includes objects
 - The objects can have different keys
-- The second parameter `mandatoryKeys` is a array that includes all keys that an object (from the `apiData` array) should have to pass the filter test
+- The second parameter `mandatoryKeys` is an array that includes all keys that an object (from the `apiData` array) should have to pass the filter test
 - Return an array with only the objects that include all keys from the `mandatoryKeys` array

 ## Filter Api Data Examples